 CASE OF CHINA :

 In China’s history, there are two interesting examples of possible climate induced migrations overturning the dominant culture and ruling dynasty.
 The Shang dynasty is considered by historians to be the first Chinese dynasty that united China and one of the first cultures in the Chinese region.
 The Shang dynasty lasted for about 500 years from 1600 BC to 1100 BC.
-However, the Shang were overthrown by an invading Zhou culture who originated from the Loess Steps of central china.
+However, the Shang were overthrown by an invading Zhou culture who originated from the Loess Steppes of central china.
 Circa 1100 BC, there was a major drought in China, shown by high resolution soil sediment data.
 This led to famine which ultimately led to a southward migration of the Zhou people, as well as internal disorder within the Shang Dynasty

 Later, China’s Han dynasty, from which the ethnic majority of modern-day China derive their name, lasted from 206 BC to 260 AD, also enjoyed its classical period during the same period as the Augustan Era and collapsed during the same a period of declining precipitation as Rome.